EverettYou/everettyou.github.io/pages/1_research.md

 ### Topological Phases of Matter

-Discovering new phases of matter lies on the frontier of condensed matter physics.
-Topological phases are such exotic quantum phases that go beyond our traditional understanding.
-The study of topological phases has led to many exciting developments in quantum many-body theory.
-The unique features of topological phases are being tested in current numerical simulations and may also find experimental realizations in the near future.
+Discovering new quantum phases is an exciting frontier of condensed matter physics.
+Topological phases exhibit exotic properties beyond traditional paradigms.
+Studying them has advanced quantum many-body theory and may enable new experimental realizations.

 #### Topological Phases